-- 6. Extra Credit Extra Credit assignments are given at the discretion of the professor and are strictly voluntary.
-Extra credit points are added to the homework points. - 7.
-Professional Development Points Also voluntary, professional development points (PDP's) are added to the student's total points at the end of the semester. - 8.
-Attending Different Sections The student may attend any of the three sections but is responsible for making sure they are counted on the role.
-The only exception is on exam days when the students must attend the section in which they are enrolled. - 9.
-Exams - a.
-You need to provide four (4) scantrons to the Professor. - b.
+- 5. Extra Credit Extra Credit assignments are given at the discretion of the professor and are strictly voluntary.
+Extra credit points are added to the homework points. - Professional Development Points Also voluntary, professional development points (PDP's) are added to the - student's total points at the end of the semester. - 7.
+Attending Different Sections

+The student may attend any of the three sections but is responsible for making sure they are counted on the role.
+The only exception is on exam days when the students must attend the section in which they are enrolled.

+- 8. Exams - a.
+You need to provide five (5) scantrons to the Professor by the specified date. - b.
 Exams must be taken during the section for which you are enrolled.
 No Exceptions. - c.
 Makeup exams do not consist of multiple choice questions and must be taken when it is convenient for the professor. - d.
 The late exam fee is strictly enforced. - e.
 Only calculators are allowed during an exam.
-Laptops, cell phones, MP3 devices, PDA's or other handheld devices cannot be used during the exam.
+Laptops, iPads, e-books, cell phones, MP3 devices, or any other handheld device cannot be used during the exam.
 Points are deducted from the exam if caught using any of these devices or your cell phone goes off for any reason. - f.
 The lowest exam grade is dropped before the final grade is calculated. - g.
 The Final Exam is comprehensive and must be taken according to the ORU final exam schedule.
-The Final Exam cannot be dropped. - 10.
-Cellular Phones, Pagers, MP3 devices and other electronics These devices must be turned off during class and will not be allowed during exams (see 8e above).
+The Final Exam cannot be dropped. - 9.
+Cellular Phones, Pagers, MP3 devices and other electronics These devices must be turned off during class and will not be allowed during exams (see 8e above). - Professor's name: Dr. Ardith Baker, Assistant Professor Office: Graduate Center 3F14 Telephone: 495-6669 e-mail: abaker@oru.edu website: http://ardithbaker.tripod.com